 In the course of sitting of November 15, the European Parliament voted on the anti-dumping modification regulation, which will introduce new rules to counter imports from dumped third countries and subsidies.

-The 3 last October had already been an informal agreement between the Members of the Council and the negotiators of the Council of the Union, but for the entry into force of the new rules it was necessary to approve the Plenary.
+The 3 last October had already reached an informal agreement between the deputies and the negotiators of the Council of the Union, but for the entry into force of the new rules the approval of the Plenary was necessary.

 The result achieved represents a compromise between the various impetus and, thanks to the decisive intervention of Italy, especially in the Council of the Union, marked the abandonment of the assumption of the recognition of the status of the introduction of a new dumping calculation mechanism based on the concept of significant distortion.